minodisk/coffee-refactor/README.md

 ![capture_rename](https://cloud.githubusercontent.com/assets/514164/2929354/b4e848d4-d788-11e3-99c2-620f406d5e6f.gif)

-1. Set cursor to symbol.
+1. Set cursor to the symbol.
-2. Start renaming using `ctrl-r`.
+2. Start renaming by using `ctrl-r`.
 3. Type new name.
 4. Finish renaming by using `enter` or removing cursor from the focused symbol.